andrew/ultimate-awesome/README.md

 - [awesome-esports](https://github.com/Strift/awesome-esports) - A curated list of open-source projects related to esports.
 - [awesome-ethereum](https://github.com/toadkicker/awesome-ethereum) - A curated list of how to get started with Ethereum blockchain technologies.
 - [awesome-walletconnect](https://github.com/WalletConnect/awesome-walletconnect) - A curated list of awesome WalletConnect resources, libraries, tools and more.
+- [awesome-ethereum-rollups](https://github.com/attestate/awesome-ethereum-rollups) - A list of resources related to scaling with rollups.
 - [awesome-llm-list](https://github.com/Barnacle-ai/awesome-llm-list) - An overview of Large Language Model (LLM) options.
 - [awesome-arweave](https://github.com/bitruss/awesome-arweave) - 🐘 A curated list of awesome resources related to the Arweave.
 - [awesome](https://github.com/ceramicnetwork/awesome) - A list of awesome projects built on Ceramic.